nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 # Analytical Reading

+This part (analytical reading) describes an ideal performance.
+Few people have ever read any book in this ideal manner, and those who have, probably read very few books this way.
+The ideal remains, however, the measure of achievement.
+You are a good reader to the degree in which you approximate it.
+When we speak of someone as “well-read,” we should have this ideal in mind.
+Too often, we use that phrase to mean the quantity rather than the quality of reading.

 You cannot begin this type of reading unless you've already completed an inspectional reading.
 Question: is there a skill level that would actually allow for merging the two types into one reading?

 You should not take the term “stage” in a chronological sense, **unless perhaps at the very beginning of your exercise as an analytical reader**[^7].
 That is, it is not necessary to read a book through in order to apply the first four rules, then to read it again and again in order to apply the other rules.
 The practiced reader accomplishes all of these stages at once.

+## Stage I:  Rules for finding what a book is about (rules 1-4): Structural outlining
+## Stage II: Rules for interpreting a book’s contents (rules 5-8): Interpretation
+## Stage III: Rules for criticizing a book as a communication of knowledge (rules 9-15): Criticism

+Applying the first four rules of analytical reading help you to answer the first basic question you must ask about a book, namely, What is the book about as a whole?
+Similarly, applying the four rules for interpretation (rules 5 - 8) help you to answer the second question you must ask, namely, What is being said in detail, and how?
+The last seven rules (rules 9 - 15) of reading—the maxims of intellectual etiquette and the criteria for points of criticism—help you to answer the third and fourth basic questions you must ask.
+You will recall that those questions are: Is it true? and What of it?

+You may also see how the fourth critical remark ties together the three stages of analytical reading of any book.
+The last step of structural outlining is to know the problems that the author is trying to solve.
+The last step of interpretation is to know which of these problems the author solved and which he did not.
+The final step of criticism is the point about completeness.
+It touches structural outlining insofar as it considers how adequately the author has stated his problems, and interpretation insofar as it measures how satisfactorily he has solved them.

+"What of it?", "So what?": Unless what you have read is true in some sense, you need go no further.
+But if it is, you must face the last question.
+You cannot read for information intelligently without determining what significance is, or should be, attached to the facts presented.

+And if you are reading for enlightenment, there is really no end to the inquiry that, at every stage of learning, is renewed by the question, What of it?
+These four questions, as we have already pointed out, summarize all the obligations of a reader.
+The first three, moreover, correspond to something in the very nature of human discourse.
+If communications were not complex, structural outlining would be unnecessary.
+If language were a perfect medium instead of a relatively opaque one, there would be no need for interpretation.
+If error and ignorance did not circumscribe truth and knowledge, we should not have to be critical.
+The fourth question turns on the distinction between information and understanding.

 [^7]: See learning under insights section.
 At first, you maybe to to reread and apply different sections, but that should stop as  you get more skilled.